< Go to Avalanche Airbag

 Cons: Diagonal ski carry system is just okay, small avy gear pocket

-The Mammut Ride Short RAS 28L uses a single 150L bag that inflates above your head through a break-way zippered pocket.
+The Mammut Ride Short Removable Airbag uses a single 150L bag that inflates above your head through a break-way zippered pocket.
 This size and shape is more or less the "standard" among avalanche airbag packs and is the most common.
 While it doesn't offer anything special like two bags for redundancy or a head/neck wrap shape like Mammut's PAS system, it is still incredibly effective and there are exceptionally few cases of one bag failing.

 This is a big advantage of Mammut using compressed air over compressed nitrogen.
 TSA and the FAA allow you to fly with an empty compressed air canister as long as it's in your checked baggage.
 A good tip is to keep your the box that your canister comes in; then, when you fly, put it back in this box, it clearly defines what your canister is and helps to make sure TSA doesn't take your canister away from you.
 I always go one extra step and make sure to put a note on mine, saying its empty and that its for an avalanche airbag pack